y6699a/ps5_lua_loader/README.md

 If you have a jailbroken PS5 with a non activated account, you can use OffAct from https://github.com/ps5-payload-dev/websrv/releases to offline activate the account and transfer save data with matching account ID using FTP.

-### Usage on PS5/PS5 Pro
+### Usage on PS5/PS5 Slim/PS5 Pro

 #### Requirements:
-1. PSN-activated PS5/PS5.
+1. PSN-activated PS5/PS5 Slim/PS5 Pro.
 Can be non-recent offline firmware if was activated in the past.
-2. A Jailbroken PS4 on a firmware version that is earlier or equivilant to the PS5/PS5 Pro.
+2. A Jailbroken PS4 on a firmware version that is earlier or equivilant to the PS5/PS5 Slim/PS5 Pro.
 Refer to this [table](https://www.psdevwiki.com/ps5/Build_Strings).
 For example, PS4 9.00 can be used to create save game for PS5 >=4.00 but not below that.

 #### Steps:
-1. Find your logged-in PSN account id on the PS5/PS5 Pro.
+1. Find your logged-in PSN account id on the PS5/PS5 Slim/PS5 Pro.
 Either by going to the PlayStation settings or by using [this website](https://psn.flipscreen.games/).
 2. Take your account ID number (~19 characters long, for PSPlay) and convert it to hex using [this website](https://www.rapidtables.com/convert/number/decimal-to-hex.html).

 #### JB PS4 -